descope/descope-kotlin/README.md

 ### Setup #2: Enable App Links

-Running a Flow through this SDK requires setting up [App Links](https://developer.android.com/training/app-links#android-app-links).
+Running a flow via the Kotlin SDK requires setting up [App Links](https://developer.android.com/training/app-links#android-app-links).
 This is essential for the SDK to be notified when the user has successfully authenticated using a flow.
 Once you have a domain set up and [verified](https://developer.android.com/training/app-links/verify-android-applinks)